brian-watkins/mindmaster/README.md

 $ npm test
 ```

-To run the elm tests:
+To run the elm specs:

 ```
-$ npm run test:elm
+$ npm run specs
 ```

 To run the integration tests: